OliverStone01/Make-an-app-in-8-days-2025/lesson-4/lesson-4.md

 ## ⚔️ Build a War Card Game App

-In todays lesson, we are going to build the UI for the app and in the next lesson, we are going to build the logic and the code for the app.
+In today's lesson, we are going to build the UI for the app and in the next lesson, we are going to build the logic and the code for the app.

 -----